farirpgs/fari-app/lib/srds/fate-core.md

 If the situation is more complicated than that, make it a challenge instead.
 This trick is useful when you want a group of nameless NPCs more as a feature of the scene than as individuals.

-{example}

-Zird wants to convince a group of mages that continuing their research into the Dark Void will doom them all, and possibly the world.
+> Zird wants to convince a group of mages that continuing their research into the Dark Void will doom them all, and possibly the world.
 Amanda doesn’t want to deal with him needing to convince each mage individually, so she makes a challenge out of them.
+>

-The steps of the challenge are: establish your bona fides (Lore), turn them against each other (Deceive), and cow them into submission by preaching doom and gloom (Provoke).
+> The steps of the challenge are: establish your bona fides (Lore), turn them against each other (Deceive), and cow them into submission by preaching doom and gloom (Provoke).
 She chooses a passive opposition of Great (+4) for the challenge.

 **NPC First, Name Later**